About

 No, seriously, no signup

 Every calculation runs in your browser.
 We don't store your numbers, send them anywhere, or try to upsell you on a subscription.
-If you want, you can look at the source.
+The full data-handling story is in the privacy policy if you want the boring version.

 Contact